 Assessment and Evaluation of Student Learning and Curricular Effectiveness (Standard No. 15)

 As a component of its evaluation plan, the college or school must develop and carry out assessment activities to collect information about the attainment of desired student learning outcomes.
 The assessment activities must employ a variety of valid and reliable measures systematically and sequentially throughout the professional degree program.
 The college or school must use the analysis of assessment measures to improve student learning and the achievement of the professional competencies.
 The college or school must systematically and sequentially evaluate its curricular structure, content, organization, and outcomes.
 The college or school must use the analysis of outcome measures for continuous improvement of the curriculum and its delivery.

 View the accreditation standards and guidelines, as published by the Accreditation Council for Pharmacy Education (ACPE).

-D'Youville College's Doctor of Pharmacy program has been granted Candidate status by the Accreditation Council for Pharmacy Education.
+D'Youville College's Doctor of Pharmacy program is accredited by the Accreditation Council for Pharmacy Education.

 D'Youville College is authorized by the Board of Regents of the State of New York to award degrees and certificates and accredited by the Middle States Commission on Higher Education.